truenas/documentation/content/SCALETutorials/Storage/Pools/ManagePoolsScale.md

 Click **Manage Devices** on the **Topology** widget to open the **Devices** screen.
 Click **Add VDEV** on the **Devices** screen.
 The **Add Vdevs to Pool** version of the **Pool Manager** screen opens.

-{{< trueimage src="/images/SCALE/22.12/AddVdevToPoolScreen.png" alt="Add VDEVs to Pool Using Pool Manager" id="4: Add VDEVs to Pool Using Pool Manager" >}}
+{{< trueimage src="/images/SCALE/22.12/AddVdevToPoolScreen.png" alt="Add VDEVs to Pool Using Pool Manager" id="Add VDEVs to Pool Using Pool Manager" >}}

 Click **Add Vdev** and select the type of VDEV to add from the list of options.

-{{< trueimage src="/images/SCALE/22.12/AddVDEVtoPoolAddVDevOptions.png" alt="Add VDEVs to Pool VDEV Options" id="5: Add VDEVs to Pool VDEV Options" >}}
+{{< trueimage src="/images/SCALE/22.12/AddVDEVtoPoolAddVDevOptions.png" alt="Add VDEVs to Pool VDEV Options" id="Add VDEVs to Pool VDEV Options" >}}

 Select the disk checkbox(es), then then click the <i class="fa fa-arrow-right" aria-hidden="true" title="Right Arrow"></i>&nbsp; to the left of the VDEV just added to move the disks to that VDEV.